gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-geometry-lathe.md

   ...
 </pre>
 <p>Transforming an arbitrary 3d point by a 4x4 matrix requires 16 multiplies, 12 adds, and 3 divides.
-We could simplifiy by just using <a href="webgl-2d-rotation.html">unit circle style rotation math</a>.
+We could simplify by just using <a href="webgl-2d-rotation.html">unit circle style rotation math</a>.
 </p>
 <pre class="prettyprint">
 const s = Math.sin(angle);